Margaret Levi: Personal life

-Levi and her husband, attorney Robert Kaplan, are avid collectors of Australian Aboriginal art, Ancestral Modern, an exhibition drawn from their collection, was on view at the Seattle Art Museum (SAM) in 2012.
+Levi and her husband, attorney Robert Kaplan, collect Australian Aboriginal art, Ancestral Modern, an exhibition drawn from their collection, was on view at the Seattle Art Museum (SAM) in 2012.

 It afterward travelled to the Frist Center for the Arts in Nashville, the Chazen Museum of Art in Madison, the Blanton Museum of Art in Austin, and the Audain Art Museum in Whistler.
+A gift of their art to the Metropolitan Museum was exhibited by museum in 2017 in a special exhibition titled "On Country."